trilioData/triliovault-cfg-scripts/Devops_integration_containerization.md

 4.4.3 TrilioVault Horizon Plugin container

 4.4.3.1 This should replace existing OpenStack horizon container image (Provided you used same horizon image as base     image for triliovault horizon plugin image creation).

-  4.4.3.2 Following diretcories/volumes needs to get mounted from host to container